About

 Centenary of the Singapore Sling

+Raffles Hotel pays tribute to one of the world’s most iconic cocktails as the Singapore Sling marks the Centennial Anniversary in 2015.
 To celebrate this milestone, a new bespoke gin is created in partnership with Sipsmith: the Raffles 1915 Gin.
-Sipsmith founder Sam Galsworthy is descended from the family of Sir Stamford Raffles.

 130 years of Raffles Hotel 2017